Average read time: 3 minutes

 For business to thrive, society has to be thriving: from employees to consumers to suppliers, shareholders and other stakeholders.
 This is an economic imperative as well as a moral one.
 We know that the dual impact of technology and the pandemic recession is increasing inequality – with jobs held by younger workers, women and lower wage earners most affected by the initial economic contraction in 2020.
 And without action now to tackle inequality, McKinsey estimates that global GDP growth could be $1 trillion lower in 2030.
 So now is the time to reset jobs by re-imagining the working landscape.

 This means imagining not just what the world of work might look like in 10 and 20 years, but what we want it to look like.
-And what it will look like if humans are thriving.
 This means involving people from all areas of Unilever – employees and their representatives – as part of our solutions from the outset, not seeing them as a problem to be solved.

 Our people are at the heart of our business.
 So we’re putting them at the centre of our focus on the future of work.
 We’re making sure they understand their own personal purpose – and giving them a sense of belonging and the support they need to feel happy and healthy.
 As the landscape of work changes, we’re equipping each person to adapt and grow – and ultimately thrive – whether this means pursuing a new career or different way of working or retraining.
 And by doing all of this, we’re helping everyone keep pace with change and continue to work with purpose.